roxmer/bibbox-documentation/docs/technical.md

             subscribe	=> File['/etc/init.d/liferay']
         }

-17. Now we create some directories and symbolic links for our BIBBOX datastore and the TomCat log.
+17. Now we create some directories and symbolic links for our BIBBOX datastore, the error page and the TomCat log.

         # Create and symlink datastore directories
         file { '/var/www/html/bibbox-datastore':